Btrainwilson/polytensor/README.rst

 To use the latest stable version of ``polytensor``, install it using ``pip`` from the command line:

 .. code-block:: console

    $ pip install polytensor

-For the latest development version, install it directly from this repo using ``pip`` from the command line:
+For the latest development version, install it directly from this repo:

 .. code-block:: console